Encephala/ansible/README.md

     - These aren't great (^:
     - Perhaps not much point in setting up a service if I don't have the persistent volumes stored

+## TODO

+- Separate provision into server and desktop